kamrul1157024/terminal-ai/README.md

 ### Basic Mode

-In basic mode, the AI converts your natural language request into a single terminal command and executes it:
+In basic mode, the AI converts your natural language request into a single terminal command and executes it.
+The response is streamed in real-time for instant feedback:

 ```
 ai "your command in natural language"